 The seats at Har Ki Pauri were beginning to fill up fast, so I found a little space to sit down and waited for the ceremony to begin.
 One of my favourite pastimes is people watching and there was no where more spectacular for such an activity.

-Every second my vision was pulled into a new direction, my curiosity caught by different expressions of faith and tradition.
+As the seats filled, and more people came, my eyes repeatedly scanned from right to left.
+I didn’t want to miss a thing.
+My curiosity caught by different expressions of faith and tradition.
 Intricate henna tattoos to shimmering saris, and burning embers to beautiful floral displays surrounded me, while the fragrance of incense infused the air.

-I felt something brush up against me, and as I turned around I was greeted by a delightful, young woman with a smile beaming at me with such warmth and confidence that it made me feel I’d just bumped into an old and dear friend who I hadn’t seen for years.
+I felt something brush up against me.
+I turned around I was greeted by a delightful, young woman.
+Her smile beaming at me with such warmth and confidence that it made me feel I’d just bumped into an old and dear friend who I hadn’t seen for years.

 Wearing a beautiful red and gold sari, she cheerfully introduced herself and began talking about the ceremony.
 She told me that I happened to be visiting on the last day of a 16-day festival called Pitru Paksha dedicated to honouring ancestors.
-The day also happened to fall on ‘no moon day’, also known as Amavasya, which is considered an auspicious day in hindu religion.
+The day also happened to fall on ‘no moon day’, also known as Amavasya.
+In Hindu religion it is considered an auspicious day.

 This festival explained the extraordinary turn out at Har Ki Pauri.
-While Ganga Aarti takes place every evening, this number of people was considered huge by any standards.
+While Ganga Aarti takes place every evening, the number of people was considered huge by any standards.

 A Symphony of Sound, Fire, and Colour

-Ganga Aarti commenced as day’s light began to fade and holy priests dressed in saffron robes gathered at the water’s edge, carrying large brass lamps filled with ghee and a multitude of vibrant flowers.
+Ganga Aarti commenced as day’s light began to fade.
+Holy priests dressed in saffron robes gathered at the water’s edge, carrying large brass lamps filled with ghee and a multitude of vibrant flowers.

 It was like nowhere I’d been before or nothing I’d experienced before.
 The crowd had transformed into a sea of glistening gold bracelets and an explosion of multicoloured chiffon and cotton waves.

-The atmosphere was charged with an enchanting melody of Sanskrit hymns and mantras recited by the priests.
-Many expressions gave the impression of a transcendental state, and as a bystander it was impossible not to get caught up in the reverie of the moment.
+An electric energy surge through the atmosphere.
+Priests recited an enchanting melody of Sanskrit hymns and mantras.
+Facial expressions gave the impression of a transcendental state.
+As a bystander, it was impossible not to get caught up in the reverie of the moment.

 The Offerings to Mother Ganga

-As the ceremony drew to a close, spectators were invited to bring their offerings down to Mother Ganga in thanks and to seek her blessings for prosperity and spiritual purification.
-The most popular offering consists of a leaf basket containing flowers and a small oil candle that is set alight and released onto the holy waters.
+As the ceremony drew to a close, spectators were invited to bring their offerings down to Mother Ganga.
+These are gifts of thanks in return for blessings of prosperity and spiritual purification.
+The most popular offering consists of a leaf basket containing flowers and a small oil candle.
+Once the candle set alight, it is released onto the holy waters to create.

 The whole ceremony last for only 45 minutes but the memories can last a lifetime.
 There’s no event on earth comparable to Ganga Aarti.
 The sights, sounds, smells and rituals are truly unique, and will leave you with a deep sense of wonder and an enduring connection to the sacred waters of the Ganges.